Carlscc/tailwind_practice/README.md

 # tailwind_practice
-Converting a React app from regular CSS to Tailwind
+Converting Brian Holt's Adopt Me React app from regular CSS to Tailwind CSS, as part of the Frontend Masters Intermediate React curriculum.